GroupEat/groupeat-api/workbench/groupeat/auth/docs/api/main.md

 + Response 200

+    [Token][]

++ Response 401

         {
-            "id": 1,
-            "type": "customer",
-            "token": "eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiJ9.eyJpc3MiOiJodHRwczpcL1wvZ3JvdXBlYXQuZGV2XC9hcGlcL2F1dGhcL3Rva2VuIiwic3ViIjoxLCJpYXQiOjE0MjA0OTU0ODYsImV4cCI6MjA1MTIxNTQ4Nn0.1vZ4fyrLfyNP5LLjRI64x8ne8C7TAtGf6DO_i6qS7Do",
-            "activated": false
+            "status_code": 401,
+            "message": "Bad credentials."
         }

+### Generate token [POST]

+Regenerate an authentication token for an already registered user.
+Once hit, this route will make the old token obsolete and you will have to use the new one to authenticate.

-+ Response 403
++ Request

         {
-            "status_code": 403,
-            "message": "Bad credentials."
+            "email": "customer@ensta.fr",
+            "password": "password",
         }

++ Response 200

+    [Token][]

-+ Response 404
++ Response 401

         {
-            "status_code": 404,
+            "status_code": 401,
-            "message": "Cannot retrieve user from token."
+            "message": "Bad credentials."
         }

 ## Send password reset link [/auth/reset-password]

 ### POST

-Send a password reset link to the given e-mail address and expire the previous authentication token.
+Send a password reset link to the given e-mail address and revoke the previous authentication token.
 Once the link has been clicked, the user will have to fill a form to reset its password.
-A new token will then have to be asked.
+The new token will then have to be asked.

 + Request